UDST/urbansim_templates/README.md

 For example, adding `import modelmanager` to the top of a file like `simulation.py` will automatically give Orca access to all previously saved steps in the same project directory.

-Please refer to the ModelManager python files for details of the API.
+Please refer to the Python files for details of the current API.

 ## Developer's guide

 Let's keep the master branch clean and runnable.
-To make fixes or add features, create a new branch, do the work there, and open a pull request when you're ready to merge code into master.
+To make fixes or add features, create a new branch, and open a pull request when you're ready to merge code into master.
 Have someone else review it before merging, if possible.

 ## Roadmap